DhruvSharma19/FundHive/README.md

 Technology

-<Project Name> is a single-page application built using :
+FundHive is a single-page application built using :

 1. React js
 2. Solidity